sam20908/mpp/README.md

 #### Comparisons

 Normally with C++20, we could simply provide a `operator<=>` and let the compiler figure out the approriate operators, but that's not going to work when we want to compare matrices of different extents or different value types because of the different base class types.
-Instead, comparison CPOs were implemented to cover that gap.
+In addition, comparison CPOs were implemented to cover that gap.

 `operator<=>` was also provided if you know you'll compare matrices with the same value type (therefore no need to use `mpp::elements_compare` ).